beegee-tokyo/SX126x-Arduino/examples/Low_Power_Example.md

 > Consider the case where a task is used to service a peripheral.
 Polling the peripheral would be wasteful of CPU resources, and prevent other tasks from executing.
 It is therefore preferable that the task spends most of its time in the Blocked state (allowing other tasks to execute) and only execute itself when there is actually something for it to do.
 This is achieved using a binary semaphore by having the task Block while attempting to ‘take’ the semaphore.
 An interrupt routine is then written for the peripheral that just ‘gives’ the semaphore when the peripheral requires servicing.
 The task always ‘takes’ the semaphore (reads from the queue to make the queue empty), but never ‘gives’ it.
 The interrupt always ‘gives’ the semaphore (writes to the queue to make it full) but never takes it.

 ### How do we use semaphores in this low power example?
 This example will use separate tasks.
 One is the Arduino `loop()` function (referred to in the following parts as `loopTask`), which is actually a task on FreeRTOS.
-A second task is created to handle all LoRa events.
-We call this second task `loraTask`.
+A second task is created by the SX126x-Arduino library and handles all LoRa events.
+As this is done automatically by the library, we do not need to care about it.
+Same as shown below for the `loopTask` the LoRa handler task is controlled by a semaphore and is sleeping until the SX1262 LoRa transceiver triggers an event.

 For the `loopTask`, we create a semaphore called `taskEvent`, that is given by two different events:
 - a timer event, which wakes up the `loopTask` every 2 minutes to send a status message to the LoRaWan server
 - a LoRaWAN downlink event, that is triggered if a downlink package from the LoRaWAN server has arrived

-And for the `loraTask`, we create a second semaphore, called `loraEvent`, that is given by only one event.
-This event is the interrupt signal of the SX1262 transceiver.
-Only if the SX1262 transceiver is setting the interrupt signal the `loraTask` has to wakeup and handle the event.

-In the example code both `taskEvent` and the `loraEvent` semaphores are taken by the setup functions before the `loopTask` and the `loraTask` are started.
-Once the two tasks are started, they will call `xSemaphoreTake(semaphore, portMAX_DELAY)`.
+In the example code the `taskEvent` semaphore is taken by the setup functions before the `loopTask` is started.
+Once the task is started, it will call `xSemaphoreTake(semaphore, portMAX_DELAY)`.
 The first parameter is the semaphore the task wants to take, the second parameter is the time the task will wait for the semaphore to be available. `portMAX_DELAY` means that the function will not return until the semaphore is given ==> the task goes to sleep!

 ### Code explanation
 #### Important to know